 What Are Some Other Things To Know About?

 Light tackle spinning rods with reels spooled with a light line is a joy to fish with.
 Fishing 4 or 6 lb test line on a 5-foot ultra-light is more fun than you can imagine.
 These short rods cast well and work well in tight streams with little room to maneuver.
 Spin fishing requires a lot of casting so rods made from lightweight materials such as graphite, help prevent your arm from aching.
 This lightness too enables you to accurately cast spinners so they hit the water smoothly and gently.

-As I mentioned light line is fun to fish with, but fishing line used for trout also needs to be exceptionally tough.
-Trout are typically found tight to boulders, sunken wood and other snags that tear up fishing line.
+As I mentioned light line is fun to fish with, but a fishing line used for trout also needs to be exceptionally tough.
+Trout are typically found tight to boulders, sunken wood, and other snags that tear up fishing lines.
 Abrasion-resistant monofilament or fluorocarbon line that is nearly invisible in water is a good choice for trout.

 Using Spinners Can Cause Line Twist